ssuukk/VRHelper/README.md

 # What can it do?

-- quickly and easily browswe your movie collection
+- quickly and easily browse your movie collection

-- launch movie by taping its name in Android browser
+- launch movie by taping its name in Android browser (via `milkvr://sideload` url scheme)

 - download *.mvrl file to your device (to be visible in Gear VR, you have to move it to proper directory yourself, though)